Diocese of Belluno-Feltre

-The Diocese of Belluno-Feltre (Dioecesis Bellunensis-Feltrensis) is a Roman Catholic ecclesiastical territory in the Veneto, northern Italy, organized in its current form in 1986.
+The Diocese of Belluno-Feltre (Dioecesis Bellunensis-Feltrensis) is a Latin diocese of the Catholic Church located in the Veneto, northern Italy, organized in its current form in 1986.
 From 1197 to 1762, and again from 1818 to 1986, the Diocese of Belluno and the Diocese of Feltre were united under a single bishop, with the name diocese of Belluno e Feltre.
 The current diocese is a suffragan of the Patriarchate of Venice.